kimfalk/banana_navigation_deep_reinforcement_learning/report.md

 * Run more tests with the Prioritized Experience Replay algorithm.
 I think the problem was with the weights became either too small making it impossible for the network to learn.
 And slowly pushed the neural network in a wrong direction.
 * Try out the Duelling DQN algorithm [Dueling DQN](https://arxiv.org/abs/1511.06581)
+* Im also curious to see how good they can actually become.
+Letting it run for longer, and see how good it can become.